 Streaming Units (SUs) represents the computing resources that are allocated to execute a Stream Analytics job.
 The higher the number of SUs, the more CPU and memory resources are allocated for your job.
 This capacity lets you focus on the query logic and abstracts the need to manage the hardware to run your Stream Analytics job in a timely manner.

 To achieve low latency stream processing, Azure Stream Analytics jobs perform all processing in memory.
 When running out of memory, the streaming job fails.
 As a result, for a production job, it’s important to monitor a streaming job’s resource usage, and make sure there is enough resource allocated to keep the jobs running 24/7.

 The SU % utilization metric, which ranges from 0% to 100%, describes the memory consumption of your workload.
 For a streaming job with minimal footprint, this metric is usually between 10% to 20%.
-If SU% utilization is low and input events get backlogged, your workload likely requires more compute resources, which requires you to increase the number of SUs.
-It’s best to keep the SU metric below 80% to account for occasional spikes.
-Microsoft recommends setting an alert on 80% SU Utilization metric to prevent resource exhaustion.
-For more information, see Tutorial: Set up alerts for Azure Stream Analytics jobs.
+If SU% utilization is high (above 80%), or if input events get backlogged (even with a low SU% utilization since it does not show CPU usage), your workload likely requires more compute resources, which requires you to increase the number of SUs.
+It's best to keep the SU metric below 80% to account for occasional spikes.
+To react to increased workloads and increase streaming units, consider setting an alert of 80% on the SU Utilization metric.
+Also, you can use watermark delay and backlogged events metrics to see if there is an impact.

 Configure Stream Analytics Streaming Units (SUs)

 In the list of resources, find the Stream Analytics job that you want to scale and then open it.